KenSciResearch/fairMLHealth/README.md

 Allen,  C.,  Ahmad,  M.A., Eckert, C.,  Hu,  J.,   Kumar,  V. , & Teredesai, A. (2020). _fairML-Health: Tools and tutorials for fairness evaluation in healthcare machine learning._ https://github.com/KenSciResearch/fairMLHealth.
 ```
 @misc{fairMLHealth,
-    title={{fairMLHealth: Tools and tutorials for fairness evaluation in healthcare machine learning.}},
+    title={fairMLHealth: Tools and tutorials for fairness evaluation in healthcare machine learning.},
     author={Allen, C. and Ahmad, M.A. and Eckert, C. and Hu, J. and Kumar, V. and Teredesai, A.},
     year={2020},
     publisher = {GitHub},